 Table 2.
-Food and Drug Administration-Approved Indications2-4
+Food and Drug Administration-Approved Indications2-5

 Generic Name Adjunct to Diet and Exercise to Improve Glycemic Control in Adults with Type 2 Diabetes Mellitus

+Albiglutide ✓

-Exenatide →
+Exenatide ✓

 Liraglutide ✓

 It is important to note that the incretin mimetics are not a substitute for insulin, and these agents should not be used in type 1 diabetics or for the treatment of diabetic ketoacidosis.
-The incretin mimetics would not be effective in these situations.2-4 According to Food and Drug Administration-approved package labeling, due to the uncertain relevance of the rat thyroid C-cell tumor findings to humans, exenatide extended-release and liraglutide are not recommended as first-line therapy for patients who have inadequate glycemic control on diet and exercise.^{3,4}
+The incretin mimetics would not be effective in these situations.
+According to Food and Drug Administration-approved prescribing information, due to the uncertain relevance of the rat thyroid C-cell tumor findings to humans, exenatide extended-release, liraglutide, and albiglutide are not recommended as first-line therapies for patients who have inadequate glycemic control on diet and exercise.
+In addition, the incretin mimetics should not be used in patients with a history of pancreatitis.
+3-5 in the plasma after approximately two and six to seven weeks, respectively, are observed due to an initial period of release of surface-bound exenatide, and followed by a gradual release of exenatide from the microspheres.